FastNetMon Advanced integration with Cloudflare Magic Transit scrubbing centre

-FastNetMon Advanced offers complete production ready integration with cloud DDoS scrubbing service called Magic Transit provided by Cloudflare Inc. Cloudflare and Magic Transit are registered trademarks owned by Cloudflare Inc.
+FastNetMon Advanced offers complete production-ready integration with a cloud DDoS scrubbing service called Magic Transit, provided by Cloudflare Inc. Cloudflare and Magic Transit are registered trademarks of Cloudflare Inc.

-Please check your version of FastNetMon is 2.0.357 or newer.
+Please check that your version of FastNetMon is 2.0.357 or newer.

-To use this capability you will need to create API key which allows you to control Magic Transit.
-You can do it from this page (click in right top corner on “user” logotype then select “My Profile”.
-After that on left side select “API Tokens”).
+To use this capability, you will need to create an API key which allows you to control Magic Transit.
+You can do it from this page (click in the top right corner on "user" logotype, then select "My Profile".
+After that, on the left side select "API Tokens").

-You need to create API token which allows access only for Magic Transit and does not offer full control on account.
+You need to create an API token that allows access only for Magic Transit and does not provide full control over the account.

 • Token name: "fastnetmon"